HelgeCPH/cph-code-infra/README.md

   * choir-contract (Maven project build job, red in image)
   * choir-backend-mock (Maven project build job, green in image)
-  * choir-frontend (Maven project build job, yellow in image)
+  * choir-frontend (Freestyle project build job, yellow in image)
   * choir-build-docker (Freestyle project build job, blue in image)

 The dependencies of the build jobs is given by their sequence above.